KshitijMishra13/OpenCV-Projects/README.md

-Detects Face and Eye in live camera feed using Haar Caccades in OpenCV
+Detects Face and Eye in live camera feed using Haar Cascades in OpenCV